-If you use Twitter in any capacity, there’s a 75% chance you’re using a client.
+If you use Twitter in any capacity, there’s a good chance you’re using a client.
 After all, Twitter’s web interface is not the most convenient, and if you’re keeping track of more than one account, a client becomes a even more crucial.
 Out of all the clients, Twitter’s own TweetDeck seems to be the most popular, and with its scheduling abilities, multiple columns and the ability to track different accounts, it really is a great solution.

 Surprisingly, many people who use TweetDeck don’t know it also comes as a Chrome extension.
 While some users prefer a standalone desktop app, some like to install as little as possible, and want an online client that doesn’t have to be installed.
 For this, clients like HootSuite are famously popular, but TweetDeck for Chrome is another great option, and provides all of TweetDeck’s features without installing a thing.
 This is especially nice if TweetDeck struggles on your computer, which it has a tendency to do.

 Since TweetDeck for Chrome is not very different from TweetDeck for desktop, I will only go quickly through the add-on’s features.
 If you’d like a more in-depth look at TweetDeck, check out this article by Bakari.